Rother District Council’s Community Grant Scheme supports the development of community facilities, community activities and sustainable local action.

 Help and support

-Rother Voluntary Action (RVA), the organisation which supports voluntary and community groups in this area, offers advice on all sources of funding and can assist in applying for grants.
+Rother Voluntary Action (RVA), the organisation which supports voluntary and community groups in the district, offers advice on all sources of funding and can assist in applying for grants for a project.
+It is recommended applicants seek initial advice from RVA before applying, allowing for time for RVA to study, assess and provide feedback before deadline timescales.